-Translational medicine & neurogenetics
+Translational medicine and neurogenetics

 The Department of Translational medicine and Neurogenetics is composed of teams that share a major focus in analyzing genes, cellular mechanisms or complex physiological functions relevant to common or rare diseases, especially diseases affecting the nervous system or the muscle, in order to understand important normal functions, pathomechanims and develop novel therapeutic strategies.
 On the neurobiology side a major focus is on the function of neuromodulatory systems (notably opioid receptors and associated pathways) in complex behaviors such as addiction, emotional behaviors and the control of pain.
 One team analyses the genes implicated in specific phenotypes of trisomy 21, and more recently, other microdeletion syndromes, through specially designed mouse models.
 One team investigates signaling mechanisms leading to atherothrombosis, and in particular plaque inflammation and rupture.